m4ttsch/omscs-notes-notes/operating-systems/scheduling.md

 A simple way to organize these tasks would be a queue structure, in which the tasks can be enqueued to the back of the queue, and dequeued from the front of the queue by the scheduler in a FIFO manner.
 All the scheduler needs to know is the head of the queue, and how to dequeue tasks.

-Let’s look at a scenario with three threads: T1, T2, T3.
+Let's look at a scenario with three threads: T1, T2, T3.
 T1 has a task that takes 1 second, T2 has a task that takes 10 seconds, and T3 has a task that takes 1 second.
-Let’s assume that T1 arrives before T2, which arrives before
+Let's assume that T1 arrives before T2, which arrives before
 T3.

 For this example, the throughput is 3 tasks over 12 seconds, or 0.25 tasks per second.
 The average completion time is (1 second + 11 seconds + 12 seconds) / 3, or 8 seconds.
 The average wait time is (0 seconds + 1 second + 11 seconds) / 3, or 4 seconds.

 We can improve our metrics by changing our algorithm.
 Instead of FCFS we can try **shortest job first** (SJF), which schedules jobs in order of their execution time.

-With this algorithm, it doesn’t really make sense for the runqueue to be a FIFO queue any more.
+With this algorithm, it doesn't really make sense for the runqueue to be a FIFO queue any more.
 We need to find the shortest task in the queue, so we may need to change our queue to be an ordered queue.
 This makes the enqueue step more laborious.
 Alternatively, we can use a tree structure to maintain the runqueue.
 Depending on how we rebalance the tree every time we add a new task, we can easily find the node containing the shortest job.
-The runqueue doesn’t have to be queue!
+The runqueue doesn't have to be queue!

 ## Preemptive Scheduling: SJF + Preempt
-Let’s remove the assumption that a task cannot be interrupted once its execution has started.
-Let’s also relax the assumption that tasks must all arrive at the same time.
+Let's remove the assumption that a task cannot be interrupted once its execution has started.
+Let's also relax the assumption that tasks must all arrive at the same time.

 ![](https://assets.omscs.io/302527F5-EA2F-4DD0-9E07-F38CA209E204.png)